 Join the Vet Mums community on Facebook for chat and support

 Not just for mums!
 This page is for dad’s too.
 And there’s useful info if you’re taking a break from clinical practice whether on sabbatical, maternity/paternity leave, doing a PhD, or just travelling for a year this page has parenting resources, career break information, and return to work advice.

-NOW LAUNCHED: monthly ‘keep in touch’ newsletters for small animal, and farm practice (equine and vet nurse to be added in the near future).
-These brief one page summaries of new drugs, important changes in drugs licensing, treatment trends and emerging diseases to smooth your transition back into practice.
-Click here to read more, or register with Vetsnet and click on the link to signup and receive them (and nothing more – no junk here!).
+Keeping Up to Date: monthly ‘Need to Know’ newsletters for small animal, equine and farm practice; by vets, for vets.
+These brief summaries of new drugs, important changes in drugs licensing, treatment trends and emerging diseases were designed to smooth your transition back into practice.
+These have been moved to Vetsurgeon.org and Vetnurse.co.uk.
+To read more, click on the link to signup and receive them.

 RESOURCES AND LINKS: